shawnbrown/datatest/docs/how-to/validate-addresses.rst

 use these known associations as a sanity check to make sure that our "state" and "zipcode" values are plausible and consistent.

-This check works well to detect data processing errors that might mis-align or otherwise damage "zipcode" and "city" values.
-But it cannot detect if ZIP Codes are assigned to the wrong states within in the same number-group---for example, it wouldn't be able to determine if a Kentucky ZIP Code was used on an Indiana address (since both Kentucky and Indiana have ZIP Codes beginning with "4").

 The following example defines a helper function, ``state_zip_consistency()``, to check the first digit of a ZIP Code against a set of associated state
 codes: